kumatheworld/g2p/README.md

 # g2p
-This repository lets you train and test neural networks for pronunciation prediction of American English.
-Hopefully, you will know how people would sensibly pronounce brand new words.
+This repository lets you train and test neural networks for pronunciation prediction.
+Once you feed an English word, whether it be in your dictionary or not, you will get a sequence of IPA symbols that represents its pronunciation.

 ![demo](https://drive.google.com/uc?export=view&id=1w7dpxUDPoaMHwoLueIeDD5CREtqV-vY_)![IPA embedding](https://drive.google.com/uc?export=view&id=1fdj14oyWNvKgfYTBQbaPDc-iBrrBpzon)